How do I turn on Container Insights metrics on an EKS cluster?

 • pod_network_tx_bytes

-Each metric is associated with the following dimension sets and collected under the CloudWatch namespace that's named ContainerInsights:
+Each metric is associated with these dimension sets and is collected under the CloudWatch namespace that's named ContainerInsights:

 • ClusterName, LaunchType